 The late 1980s and early 1990s saw a difficult time; an attempted coup in Sharjah (1987), UAE forces joining the Gulf War (1991), and the collapse of the Bank of Credit and Commerce International (BCCI), of which Abu Dhabi’s ruling family owned 77%.
 The UAE eventually made peace with Iran.

-In December 2006, under the leadership of Khalifa bin Zayed Al Nahyan, the UAE held its first ever national elections for the FNC; before unveiling a development strategy focused on establishing the federation as a world leader.
+In December 2006, under the leadership of Khalifa bin Zayed Al Nahyan, the UAE held its first-ever national elections for the FNC; before unveiling a development strategy focused on establishing the federation as a world leader.
 Furthermore, a financial boom resulted in Dubai and Qatar investing heavily in the London Stock Exchange.

 After the financial crash of 2008, the boom ground to a halt, with Dubai requiring significant financial assistance from Abu Dhabi.
-Various regional conflicts took centre stage during the next few years.
+Various regional conflicts took center stage during the next few years.
 Questions were raised internationally about the federation’s clampdown on dissenting voices.

 The judiciary system in the UAE

-The UAE constitution sets out a legal code based on Sharia law, however in practice the system uses a combination of Islamic and Western principles.
+The UAE constitution sets out a legal code based on Sharia law, however, in practice the system uses a combination of Islamic and Western principles.
 The Federal Judiciary oversees the judicial system with individual states appointing their own Ministries of Justice.

 The judicial system consists of three main pillars.
 First of all, there are the federal supreme courts, which deal with federal or inter-emirate disputes and crimes against the state.